gofynd/fdk-client-swift/documentation/platform/CART.md

-Retrieve the items shared with you via a cart link.
+Use this API to get the shared cart details as per the token generated using the share-cart API.

 *Returned Response:*